Rays vs. Red Sox Player Props Betting Odds

 Franco Stats

-- Franco will look for his eighth straight game with a hit in this contest.
-In his last 10 games he is batting .368 with two triples, six walks and six RBI.
+- Franco has recorded at least one hit in seven straight games.
+In his last 10 outings he is batting .368 with two triples, six walks and six RBI.

 Franco Recent Games